brook-confessions

 None that I know of.
 But if someone thought there were, that would tell me a lot about the standards that person was setting for his playback quality.
 You need one helluva good system and one helluva good record to have the experience that Robert and I are talking about, and those two things are not easy to come by in the world of audio and records.

-Most audiophiles are fine with settling for less, and this is why the Tone Poets records, just to take one example, give these audiophiles want they want, a record they can enjoy, at a price they find affordable enough to collect them by the dozen.
+Most audiophiles are fine with settling for less, and this is why the Tone Poets records, just to take one example, give these audiophiles what they want, a record they can enjoy, at a price they find affordable enough to collect them by the dozen.

 They just don’t give Robert and me and our Hot Stamper customers what we want.
 Not even close.
 [1]